shizheng-rlfresh/qxhs/src/content/posts/part-time-phd-part-1.md

 <div style="width: 100%; border: 1px solid gray; padding: 10px; display: flex; align-items: left;">
     <span style="margin-right: 10px;">🤔</span>
     <span>It seems a riskier job to work on getting a Ph.D. in early 30s than, say, in early 20s.
 But, I would argue that it all boils down to the risk-reward calculation.
-If I had a 7-figure salary job, I probably wouldn’t want to be distracted by a doctoral study.
-But, if I can handle a 6-figure salary job while doing what I loved doing, it probably wouldn’t be that bad.
+If I had a 7-figure salary job, I probably wouldn't want to be distracted by a doctoral study.
+But, if I can handle a 6-figure salary job while doing what I loved doing, it probably wouldn't be that bad.
 Taking a calculated risk and knowing the opportunity cost is the way how I looked at it.</span>
 </div>

 <br>

 In case I would ever regret doing it, I actually tried very hard to think of any validate reasons of not doing it.
-At the end of the day, I couldn’t figure out anything convincing.
-So, I knew I couldn’t get away from the idea, and I should just follow my heart.
+At the end of the day, I couldn't figure out anything convincing.
+So, I knew I couldn't get away from the idea, and I should just follow my heart.

 I still hold my belief firmly till this day: following through a Ph.D. program is the easiest way to get knowledge and, even better, to create knowledge.
 It is a highly productive process, which has been validated by its own history.
 Every piece in the process has been repeated millions of times in the history, and the chance of having any unique situation is very low.
 Although the system does not guarantee any individual success, I had no doubt in myself.